 1948 Crosley (“Ole”) – Crosleys are weird, Indiana-built super compact cars from before and after World War II.
 My neighbor Grover had a few back in Indiana, and I’d always been interested.
 After selling the VW Beetle to make space, I bought a 1948 Crosley station wagon for $800 out of Minneapolis.
 It was a man-sized erector set, fully disassembled by a previous owner.
 It included the rare and weird COBRA (COpper BRAzed) sheet steel engine.
 Son Erick prompted me into getting moving on the project and we got the engine running on a test stand in the garage.
 Then church member Randy Borth adopted the project and we got the frame and body assembled.
 Erick and I took the incomplete but drivable car to the 2014 Crosley National Meet in Wauseon, OH.
 Old Crosley pros taught us the finer points of double-clutching the non-synchro transmission.
 Erick loved driving the car around the back lanes of the fairgrounds.
 I also drove it it through my church in Mosinee, WI.
 When we moved to La Crosse, progress stalled again.
 I have an extensive Facebook photo album with 600+ pictures of the restoration process.

 1952 Crosley – Purchased as a parts car for $300.
-Erick and I drove to Indianapolis to pick this up, stripped off the parts we could, then stashed the carcass in a barn.
+Erick, Cameron, and I drove to Indianapolis to pick this up, stripped off all the parts we could, then stash the carcass in a barn.
 All in one long weekend!
 My dad aided and abetted by providing space in his shed to store the remains.
 My brother, who had to drive farm equipment around the hulk, was less amused.
 An amazingly rusty car – rust in the roof, rust in the floors, rust flaking in our eyes as we worked under it – but it came with a lot of great engine parts.
 Erick liked to drive it while coasting downhill on the farm lanes.
 After a year or two I sold the carcass to a guy from Ohio who planned to patch up the wagon body and graft it onto an old Shriner’s clown car to build a Crosley rat rod.

-2002 Ford Focus SVT (“Sven”) – Sven was a special car.
-I missed my little red Focus wagon.
-Back in 2001 and 2002, Ford’s “Special Vehicle Team” (SVT) had built a limited-edition SVT Focus with a hotter engine with variable intake geometry, special German 6-speed transmission, suspension tweaks, and nice subtle interior and exterior upgrades.
-Nelson “Woody” Woodruff, a retired engineer at Mosinee UMC, had purchased one new and meticulously maintained it for years.
+2002 Ford Focus SVT (“Sven”) – Sven was a special car in several ways.
+First, I missed my little red Focus wagon.
+Second, back in 2001 and 2002, Ford’s “Special Vehicle Team” (SVT) had built a limited-edition SVT Focus with a hotter engine with variable intake geometry, special German 6-speed transmission, suspension tweaks, and nice subtle interior and exterior upgrades.
+Third, Nelson “Woody” Woodruff, a retired engineer at Mosinee UMC, had purchased this one new and meticulously maintained it for years.
 In the winter, the SVT sat in his garage while he and his wife travelled on mission trips.
 When I heard Woody was selling the SVT, I jumped at the chance to own it.
-We sold the Kia Optima to make space in our stable, and I got to drive a sporty little hatchback.
+We sold the Kia Optima to make space in our stable, and I got to drive a sporty little hatchback Focus once again.
 Sven is definitely a thoroughbred – high strung and high maintenance.
 He revs up high when started and it takes a while for him to settle down.
 Sven demands premium gas and only gets mid-20’s fuel economy.
 We’ve replaced tires and the catalytic converter, a water pump, and any number of O2 sensors over the years.
 Sven demands snow tires in the winter and even then isn’t that great in the slick stuff.
 But it is sure fun to rev that rorty-snorty little engine through the gears and carve up a country road.
-Daughter Anna learned to drive stick shift in Sven and found a little stuffed moose for the dashboard.
+Daughter Anna learned to drive stick shift in Sven and found a stuffed moose for the dashboard.
 She is fond of the little spitfire.

 1999 Honda Civic LX (“Pearl”) – My son Erick’s first car.
-My co-worker Paul bought this new and put 180,000 miles on it, driving it through college and delivering pizza.
+My co-worker Paul bought this new and put 160,000 miles on it, driving it through college and delivering pizza.
 He sold it to us for $500 because it used oil, but otherwise this was a nice-running and driving car.
 Erick got his learner’s permit, and practiced both driving and stick shifting in Pearl.
 The tester for the driver’s exam was surprised when Erick showed up in a car with a manual transmission – that never happens anymore.
 We did some maintenance, especially when the gas line rusted out.
 Mostly, we poured in oil… about a quart every 500-600 miles, more when we pushed her hard on the interstate.
 Erick drove Pearl to his jobs at Dunkin’ Donuts and Toppers Pizza.
 After a year of responsible car ownership, Erick was ready for something old and quirky (wonder where he got that from).
-We eventually traded Pearl plus some of Erick’s hard-earned cash for Rhonda the 1965 Rambler.
+We traded Pearl plus some of Erick’s hard-earned cash for Rhonda the 1965 Rambler.

 1965 Rambler Classic (“Rhonda”) – Rhonda really is Erick’s car – his money, and his name on the title.
 But I’ve put a lot of time and love into it too.
 Rhonda came in a mix of baby blue paint and primer.
 The famous AMC 232 straight six engine is a good, reliable runner.
 Backed up by a 3-speed manual with overdrive, it is also a fairly thrifty car.
 Erick wanted a car he could drive and learn to work on.
 Rhonda has served both capacities well.
 An early order of business was painting the car using Rustoleum.
 This took almost two months but turned out well.
 Erick has rebuilt the carburetor and the brakes, patched the body panels, and done numerous other minor tweaks.
 When Erick headed off to college in Arlington, Texas the summer of 2018, he road-tripped down old Route 66 with his sister, his girlfriend, and his dad.
 In January 2019, Erick and Anna road-tripped in Rhonda from Arlington to San Diego, up the California coast to San Franciso, over the Rockies to Denver, Colorado, and back to Arlington – almost 5000 miles in 15 days.